tony-kuo/eagle/README.md

 ## EAGLE-RC

+EAGLE-RC is a method for classifying whether a read belongs to one genomic hypothesis or another, given a set of genomic differences between them.
+This can be applicable for determining if reads originate from a specific allele or from a specific homeolog in allopolyploids.

-For read classification.
-Use EAGLE to calculate likelihoods for each read and for each hypothesis (--verbose) as well as phased variants (--mvh) as output.
-Then the program readclassify can take these inputs and classify the reads and optionally read in a bam file and split the reads into bam files for each class.
-We also a lower omega to be more tolerant to sequence differences outside the tested hypotheses.
-Other options (such as --dp for long reads, etc.) may or may not be applicable depending on the use case.
+First, use EAGLE to calculate likelihoods for each read and for each hypothesis (--verbose) as well as phased variants (--mvh) as output.
+Then the program readclassify can take these two inputs to classify reads and optionally split reads into bam files for each class.
+We also use a lower omega to be more tolerant to sequence differences outside the tested hypotheses.
+Other options (such as --dp for long reads, --splice for RNA-seq, etc.) may or may not be applicable depending on the use case.

 Usage: